treboryatska/gitdao/README.md

 The off-chain configuration file `daoContributors.txt` will contain the following information:
 - The list of contributors that entered their EOA, with their respective EOA.

+Onchain components:
+The gitDAO's initial formation requires onchain deployment of governance contracts.
+Initially, we are using the Aragon framework to accomplish this step.
+In order to minimize costs, the gitDAO POC will be built out on Polygon PoS.
+The gitDAO framework can work with any blockchain, however.

 ## Components